So, you want to be heard right?

 By becoming a member you can have that voice.
 One that speaks loud and clear through the Chamber’s advocacy efforts.
 Manly Business Chamber has regular consultation and is constantly engaged with government at local and state level, although our recent advocacy has been heard at the highest level of federal government too.
 But governments need to hear from peak bodies that have a large representation of the community, and this is why your membership is so vital – not just for your business, but for all local businesses in Manly and the Northern Beaches.
 Join now and let your voice, and those within your business community, be heard!

-The Manly Business Chamber has advocated and worked on the following in 2020 and 2021.
+The Manly Business Chamber has advocated and worked on the following in 2023

 - Continued support for beatification of Manly to encourage increasing visitation

 - Working with Council to beautify vacant shop windows.